Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     ssh  user@controlnode
     ```

     > You may want to generate an SSH key pair locally and use it later for deployment.
-Wether you generate one or you use one you copied over to the control node, it is your responsability to deploy it to the target machines so Ansible can use it.
+Wether you generate one or you use one you copied over to the control node, it is your responsibility to deploy it to the target machines so Ansible can use it.
-    > Using SSH keys is recommanded but not mandatory.
+    > Using SSH keys is recommended but not mandatory.
 If using password instead make sure to add the `-k`switch to the ansible command so it prompts you for a password.

-2. Check prerequisites and install resuired tools
+2. Check prerequisites and install required tools:

     ```bash
     python --version # must be at least 3.8 in order to use Ansible 2.12 sudo apt install virtualenvwrapper unzip # Use your distro's package manager instead of apt if it's not Debian based
     ```

-3. Install Ansible and required dependencies in python virtualenv
+3. Install Ansible and required dependencies in python virtualenv:

     ```bash
     unzip alfresco-ansible-deployment-<version>.zip